Newbeeyoung/Video-Corruption-Robustness/README.md

 # Benchmarking the robustness of Spatial-Temporal Models

-This repositery contains the code for the paper **Benchmarking the Robustness of Spatial-TemporalModels Against Corruptions**.
+This repositery contains the code for the paper **Benchmarking the Robustness of Spatial-Temporal Models Against Corruptions**.

 Python 2.7 and 3.7, Pytorch 1.7+, FFmpeg are required.